stennety/mywebsite/_drafts/write-async-code-in-javascript.md

 ## Callbacks

-Callbacks are functions which we hand over to another functions which calls them after an event is triggered (async) or immediately after some blocking operations (sync).
+Callbacks are functions which we hand over to another functions which calls them immediately after some blocking operations (sync) or at the end of the event loop, maybe not until an event is triggered (async).

 In JavaScript its a common behavior a callback gets called not only if something is finished successfully, also if some error happens to give the possibility to handle that error.
 Because of this its common a callback function gets the